 The Verification Body must also ensure that the duration of each audit is "reasonable and realistic" without excessive constraints on the Auditor or Auditee.

-The audit duration may also depend on several factors, but in all cases should be enough to ensure that a full evaluation against all Requirements is achieved.
+The audit duration may also depend on a number of factors, but in all cases should be sufficient to ensure that a full evaluation against all Requirements is achieved.

 A complete audit will consist of five elements: